What is down payment assistance?

-You can get up to 4 percent of the purchase price of the home you’re buying.
-However, you may get only 3 percent if your credit score is particularly low.
+You can get up to 4% of the purchase price of the home you’re buying.
+However, you may get only 3% if your credit score is particularly low.
 And you must have a score of 640 or above to be eligible at all.

-You must be buying (not refinancing) a single-family home that you’re going to occupy yourself.
-And you must be financing that with a 30-year, fixed-rate mortgage backed by the Federal Housing Administration (FHA), Department of Veterans Affairs (VA) or U.S. Department of Agriculture.
+You must be buying (not refinancing) a single–family home that you’re going to occupy yourself.
+And you must be financing that with a 30–year, fixed–rate mortgage backed by the Federal Housing Administration (FHA), Department of Veterans Affairs (VA) or U.S. Department of Agriculture (USDA).

 Arizona Down Payment Assistance Programs

-The Arizona Department of Housing’s Home Plus program provides up to 5 percent of the initial balance on your new mortgage.
-How much you might get will depend on the type of mortgage you choose.
+The Arizona Department of Housing’s Home Plus program provides up to 5% of the initial balance on your new mortgage.
+The amount you might get will depend on the type of mortgage you choose.